Cruises, Bonaire, Caribbean and South America

 Southern Pier and Terminal

-The Southern Pier is also being referred to as the New Pier.
+The Southern Pier is also referred to as the New Pier.
 It is located parallel to the coast and it has a small cruise terminal adjacent.
-The Southern Pier and Terminal has a small, open-air shopping complex, called Harborside Mall, attached.

 It is located about 300 ft (100 m) away from the Plaza Wilhelmina and the Sea Promenade.

-Best Guided Shore Excursions and Day-Trips in Bonaire
+Best Guided Shore Excursions and Day Trips in Bonaire

 Private Klein Bonaire Snorkel Tour (5/5*)